-Aloe Vera lies at the crossroads of spiritual and scientific significance and we love having it as a key ingredient in Hinoki products.
-It’s no secret that Aloe Vera is high on the list of miraculous multitasking ingredients.
-Aloe Vera is most commonly known as a household remedy for quickly and effectively treating burns.
+Aloe vera is most commonly known as a household remedy for quickly and effectively treating burns.
 While the plant itself is mostly water, its remaining 5% is packed with polyphenol antioxidants that help inhibit the growth of harmful bacteria.
-Scientifically speaking, Aloe Vera has also been shown to increase collagen production and improve skin elasticity; in short, effective as an anti-aging treatment.
-Despite this more recent quantitative research, the miracle of Aloe Vera as a universal healer is no new news.
-So what about the historical and cultural use of Aloe Vera as a daily dose of “immortality” as opposed to simply a targeted medicinal response?
+Despite this more recent quantitative research, the miracle of aloe vera as a healer and master skincare ingredient is no new news.
+So what about the historical and cultural use of aloe vera as a daily dose of “immortality”?

-Aloe Vera is a cactus (Liliaceae) and naturally grows in desert areas in Africa and India where people have been acutely aware of its power for internal and external use for literal centuries.
+Aloe vera is a cactus (Liliaceae) and naturally originates in desert areas in Africa and India where people have been acutely aware of its power for internal and external use for centuries.

-- Ancient Egyptians would even use aloe to help enbalm the deceased due to its antifungal properties.
+- Ancient Egyptians would even use aloe to help embalm the deceased due to its antifungal properties.

 - In Ancient Greece Alexander the Great used aloe juice to heal the wounds of his warriors and even required transportable carts of aloe plants in order to keep a constant fresh supply.